SYFYN0317/S2EFT/README.md

 If our code is helpful to you, please cite

-Feng, Yining, et al. "S2EFT: Spectral-Spatial-Elevation Fusion Transformer for hyperspectral image and LiDAR classification."
-Knowledge-Based Systems 283 (2024): 111190.
+Feng, Y., Zhu, J., Song, R., & Wang, X. (2024).
+S2EFT: Spectral-Spatial-Elevation Fusion Transformer for hyperspectral image and LiDAR classification.
+Knowledge-Based Systems, 283, 111190.